DebVortex/ariane-old-/README.rst

 A short description of the project.

-Detailed installation instructions for this Djangp project can be found in ``docs/installation.rst``.
+Detailed installation instructions for this Django project can be found in ``docs/installation.rst``.